Benham and Reeves provides a professional lettings service to

 that you are leaving and provide meter readings.

-with BT, dial 150 to speak to British Telecom Customer Services
+BT, dial 150 to speak to British Telecom Customer Services (from the

-(from the UK).
-If you are calling from overseas, dial your own
+UK).
+If you are calling from overseas, dial your own international

-international operator who will connect you to the UK’s
+operator who will connect you to the UK’s international operator on

 A TV licence is a requirement if anyone on the premises watches,